SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 In an Automation script, you can use [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) to easily interact with Microsoft Teams.

 To get started, you can find several example Automation scripts with more information on [GitHub](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples).
-After you have made sure the [prerequisites](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples/README.md#usage) are in place, you can deploy [the Chat Integration Examples](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples/README.md#getting-started) to your DataMiner System and immediately try out these examples.
+After you have made sure that the [prerequisites](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples/README.md#usage) are in place, you can deploy [the Chat Integration Examples](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples/README.md#getting-started) to your DataMiner System and immediately try out these examples.

 > [!NOTE]
-> ** To enable these additional features, you must grant Skyline admin consent to your Microsoft tenant with certain permissions, even if you already granted admin consent before.** The See [granting admin consent](xref:Granting_admin_consent).
+> To enable these additional features, you **must grant Skyline admin consent to your Microsoft tenant with certain permissions, even if you have already granted admin consent before.** See [granting admin consent](xref:Granting_admin_consent).
 You can revoke these permissions at any time.

 #### 2 March 2023 - Integrate your DataMiner System with Microsoft Teams using DataMiner Automation [ID_35799]